 - Growing international population, particularly in technology and business sectors

-Cultural Impact: The diversity difference affects daily life through restaurant options, cultural events, language accessibility, and business practices.
-Houston’s port city status has historically attracted more international residents, while Dallas’s corporate presence draws diverse professionals from across the country.
+The diversity difference affects daily life through restaurant options, cultural events, language accessibility, and business practices.
+Houston’s established international communities provide deeper cultural immersion opportunities.

 Safety & Crime Rates